Vyral/charletta-wilson/_posts/2021-12-15-what-does-accountability-mean.md

 * Asked for help
 * Expressed gratitude for the mutual support

-After working with Sean for nearly two years, I've learned that effective accountability grows trust AND moves me closer to my growth goals.&nbsp; Hopefully, this conversation inspires you to revisit the power of accountability in your work and life.&nbsp; Whether you are trying to get into better health, a better role or to grow your company to another level -- consider how accountability can work to your benefit.&nbsp;&nbsp;
+After working with Sean for nearly two years, I've learned that effective accountability grows trust AND moves me closer to my growth goals.
+Hopefully, this conversation inspires you to revisit the power of accountability in your work and life.
+Whether you are trying to get into better health, a better role or to grow your company to another level -- consider how accountability can work to your benefit.&nbsp;&nbsp;

 If you have an accountability story to share or want to noodle ways to integrate better accountability in your systems, reach out.
 I am glad to help.